Yonneh0/ACE/YonnehMod_README.md

   - are unable to damage Creatures with Melee Weapons (ACE.Server\WorldObjects\Player_Combat.cs#122)
   - are unable to damage Creatures with Missile Weapons (ACE.Server\WorldObjects\ProjectileCollisionHelper.cs#42)
   - HeritageGroup.cs#18, HeritageGroup.Mule
-  - AllegianceRank.cs#45, 77, 389: Mule Titles (appears in appraisal, if mule is patron and/or monarch): mule, Mule, Aidhead, Dingaling, Geezer, Goon, Knucklehead, Patsy, Stumblebum, Twit.
+  - AllegianceRank.cs#45, 77, 389: Mule Titles (appears in appraisal, if mule is patron and/or monarch): mule, Mule, Airhead, Dingaling, Geezer, Goon, Knucklehead, Patsy, Stumblebum, Twit.

 - These charcters are intended to be used as safe storage characters, and exploration characters.
 You can take them anywhere a level 1 can go (without casting a spell)